+Section 25.
+Robert's Rules of Order is hereby adopted as the rules of procedure for this council in those si cannot be resolved by the rules set out in this ordinance. tuations which

 Section 26.
-This ordinance shall go into effect upon the passage and publication as required by aw.
+This ordinance shall go into effect upon the passage and publication as required by law.

-Signatures of Councilmembers]
+[Signatures of Councilmembers]

-approved this the day of, 20
+Approved this the day of, 20

 Mayor

-assed and approved this the day of, 20
+Passed and approved this the day of, 20

-·lerk
+Clerk

-The above is, of course, only a suggested ordinance and the council could revise it to meet any local circumstances.
-We strongly urge, however, the adoption of an ordinance governing council procedures if an adequate ordinance does not already exist.
+The above is, of course, only a suggested ordinance and the council could revise it to meet any local we strongly urge, however, the adoption of an ordinance governing council procedures if an adequate ordinal already exist.

-This example is an ordinance of permanent operation and must be adopted and published in the manner prescribed by law for ordinances of permanent operation.
+This example is an ordinance of permanent operation and must be adopted and published in the manner law for ordinances of permanent operation. prescribed by

-Code of Alabama 1975Code of Alabama 1975